Shopify/prettier-plugin-liquid/README.md

 npm run prettier -- path/to/file.liquid --write
 ```

+#### As a global dependency

-If you installed globally, run
+If you installed the plugin globally, run

 ```bash
 prettier path/to/file.liquid --write